hendrikebbers/docs-devperience/hedera/sdks/hiero-compatibility.md

 # Hiero compatibility

 The Hedera network is build on the sources of Hiero.
-Hiero is a project of the LFDT and defined standards for hasgraph based ditrsibuted ledgers / networks.
+Hiero is a project of the LFDT and defined standards for hashgraph based distributed ledgers / networks.
+A general documentation of Hiero can be found [here :arrow_upper_right:](../../hiero/sdk/index.md).

 ## Hiero SDKs